 Our visit to the German Russian Museum in Karlshorst

 Getting to the German Russian Museum in Karlshorst is easy even though the building is somewhat hidden somewhere in this former East German neighborhood.
 The building itself is not very impressive, and the only thing that points to what is inside is the old Soviet Tank that can be seen on the left side of the building.

 When you get to the German Russian Museum in Karlshorst, start your tour on the outside.
 Between T 34s and Katyushas, there are a few heavy artillery machines used by the Soviet Union in World War II.
 The tanks serve as a good introduction to what you are going to see inside.

 After we tried to absorb everything that happened there, it was time to see the exhibition on the top floor.
 There you are going to see the best Second World War Museum we have ever been to.
-The point of view is always of the soldier who is fighting a war he didn’t started but that may end his life.
-There are war diaries, there are letters and personal pictures.
-It is weird to see the Second World War from the point of view of the little man.
+The point of view is always of the soldier who is fighting a war he didn’t start, but that may end his life.
+There are war diaries; there are letters and personal pictures.
+It is weird to see the Second World War from the little man.

 Also, you can see and read a lot about how was the life of the civilian population during the German invasion of the Soviet Union.
-From a sleigh used by the inhabitants of besieged Leningrad (Saint Petersburg today) to transport food, wood and the dead to a number of different propaganda posters used by Nazi Germany.
+From a sleigh used by the inhabitants of besieged Leningrad (Saint Petersburg today) to transport food, wood and the dead to several different propaganda posters used by Nazi Germany.

-The German Russian Museum in Karlshorst is an amazing place for anybody interested in the Second World War and how this war changed the world.
-It is pretty hard to leave the place without thinking about what happened to all these people that fought, died and survived that war.
-This is what this museum does to you and because of that, we believe that more people should go there.
+The German Russian Museum in Karlshorst is a fantastic place for anybody interested in the Second World War and how this war changed the world.
+It is pretty hard to leave the area without thinking about what happened to all these people that fought, died and survived that war.
+This is what this museum does to you, and because of that, we believe that more people should go there.